mis à jour Last minute

 We have many projects ongoing and we always welcome any new ideas that volunteers can bring.
 Don’t worry if you think you might not have any relevant skills, there are many ways to help in the school and the children will appreciate your efforts and support.

-We ask volunteers to give about 4 hours help a day, 5 days a week ( Saturday is off in Nepal), in any way you can.
+We ask volunteers to give 3 hours help a day, 5 days a week (Saturday is off in Nepal), in any way you can.
 The rest of the day is yours!
 We are particularly looking for people who are interested in staying for long periods of time to become more integrated with the school, however we are still very happy to have people visit for any amount of time.

 --------------

-- Construction: we are currently building a community library (that will also be accessible to the Gaunshahar community) and we need a lot of volunteers to help moving sand, plastering etc. We also need volunteers to help with an upcoming painting project at the School.
+- Construction: we are currently building new classrooms in the School in Chiti and we need a lot of volunteers to help digging,moving sand, bricks plastering etc. We also need volunteers to help with an upcoming painting project at the School.

 - Computer Lab: We are starting a computer lab with four new laptops and will need volunteers to help teach computer literacy and computer skills to the children.